sillybytes/sillybytes/posts/keter_tutorial.md

 [Keter](https://github.com/snoyberg/keter) is the
-[Yesod](http://www.yesodweb.com/)'s deployment system, fully featured and a joy to use, but the are a couple trapdoors that the documentation doesn't cover, and that the user has to find out for her self; So I'll try to give them away here together with a walk-through tutorial.
+[Yesod](http://www.yesodweb.com/)'s deployment system, fully featured and a joy to use, but the are some pitfalls that the documentation doesn't cover, and that the user has to find out for her self; So I'll try to give them away here together with a walk-through tutorial.